codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 There are times where you want to apply a filter to almost every request, but have a few that should be left alone.
 One common example is if you need to exclude a few URI's from the CSRF protection filter to allow requests from third-party websites to hit one or two specific URI's, while keeping the rest of them protected.
-To do this, add an array with the 'except' key and a URI to match as the value alongside the alias:
+To do this, add an array with the ``except`` key and a URI to match as the value alongside the alias:

 .. literalinclude:: filters/006.php